Weakly directed self-avoiding walks: Weakly directed walks: the horizontal model

 can be evaluated exactly for a given value of $n$.
 The upper bound follows from the fact that $I$ counts walks that are either \NN\EE\SS- or \NN\SS\WW-walks.
 Using these bounds, we can prove the existence of $\rho$ and locate it.
 More precisely, \beq \rho^-\le \rho \le \rho^+, \eeq where

 Taking $n=300$ gives 5 exact digits in $\mu=1/\rho$.

-Let us now study the number of irreducible bridges.
-The series that counts weakly directed bridges by their length and the number of irreducible bridges is \beq W(t,x)= \frac 1 {1-x I(t)}. \eeq One easily checks that $W(t,x)$ corresponds to a \emm supercritical sequence,, so that Prop.~IX.7 of~\cite{flajolet-sedgewick} applies and establishes the existence of a gaussian limit law, after standardization.
+Let us now study the number of irreducible bridges in a random weakly directed bridge.
+The series that counts these bridges by their length and the number of irreducible bridges is \beq W(t,x)= \frac 1 {1-x I(t)}. \eeq One easily checks that $W(t,x)$ corresponds to a \emm supercritical sequence,, so that Prop.~IX.7 of~\cite{flajolet-sedgewick} applies and establishes the existence of a gaussian limit law, after standardization.
 Regarding the estimates of $\mathfrak m$ and $\mathfrak s$, we have

 As $I(t)$ has non-negative coefficients, we can combine the bounds~\eqref{A-bound-h} on $I(t)$ and~\eqref{rho-bound-h} on $\rho$ to obtain bounds on the values of $\mathfrak m$ and $\mathfrak s$.

 Consider now the \gf\ $\overline W$ of general weakly directed walks, given in Proposition~\ref{prop:general-weakly-h}.
 The series $T_i$, $P_i$ and $Q_i$ count certain partially directed walks, and thus have radius at least $\sqrt 2 -1$.
 Moreover, $2Q_i(t)-t>0$ and $2P_i(t)-t>0$ for $t>0$.
 Hence $\overline W$ has, as $W$ itself, a unique dominant pole in $\cD$, which is $\rho$.